bainro/mcn_vr/README.md

 * Install Android Studio.
 * Install Unity, adding support for Android.
 * Open Unity and load the project folder.
-* If using an Arduino, Run [upload-firmware.vbs][upload-firmware.vbs] and follow instructions.

 ## Testing scenes in Unity
 * Open `Main` scene and hit play.